mbraga24/SiriuS-backend/README.md

 <br />

-## Description
+## Description & Idea :thought_balloon:

 Inspired by sophisticated project management applications like Smartsheet, ClickUp, Atlassian, ProjectFox, and other similar cutting-edge software, I sought to enhance my skills by building my very own project management application.
 Allow me to introduce SiriuS.

-Within this application, users can effortlessly send email invitations to collaborators, effortlessly track invitation status, efficiently manage collaborators, create and archive projects, and seamlessly share documents, among other functionalities.
+Within this application, users can seamlessly send email invitations to collaborators, easily track invitation status, manage collaborators, create and archive projects, and share documents, among other functionalities.
 For this Minimum Viable Product (MVP), I aimed to showcase a select set of features that demonstrate the application's capabilities.
-Additionally, I strived to maintain a simple and clean design, drawing inspiration from the aforementioned software, enabling users to focus on what truly matters.
-To achieve this, I employed Semantic UI React as the frontend framework, minimizing CSS styling and emphasizing the use of React functional components, Hooks, Redux, and Rails for developing the envisioned features.
+Additionally, I strived to maintain a simple and clean design, drawing inspiration from the software companies mentioned above, enabling users to focus on what truly matters.
+To accomplish this, I utilized Semantic UI React as the frontend framework, prioritizing React functional components, Hooks, Redux, and Rails to develop the desired features.

-While there were additional features I desired to include, such as graphs and charts with metrics, to-do lists, ticket task management, and more, it is now time to concentrate on honing other skills and expanding upon the lessons this application has imparted.
-This MVP serves as a foundation for solidifying my React and Rails API skills.
-While there is still much work to be done, I take great pride in having worked on __SiriuS__.
+While there were additional features I had wished to include, such as graphs, charts with metrics, to-do lists, and ticket task management, it is now time to shift my focus towards refining other skills and building upon the lessons I've learned from this application.
+This MVP serves as a cornerstone for strengthening my React and Rails API skills.
+While there remains much work ahead, I take great pride in the progress I've made.

-#### Name
+#### Silly Name :octopus:

-In Portuguese, we refer to a [crab](https://en.wikipedia.org/wiki/Crab) as a [_"Siri"_](https://www.youtube.com/watch?v=K4PDorXSXEU&ab_channel=PronounceNames) (pl. _Siris_), and I used to love watching them as they walked in various directions, swiftly changing course to avoid obstacles (usually, my cousins and I chasing them), then promptly scurrying back to the water, riding the waves and allowing the currents to guide them back to the ocean.
-This inspired me to come up with the wordplay of __Serious + Siri__, resulting in ___SIRIUS___.
+In Portuguese, we refer to a [crab](https://en.wikipedia.org/wiki/Crab) as a [_"Siri"_](https://www.youtube.com/watch?v=K4PDorXSXEU&ab_channel=PronounceNames) (pl. _Siris_), and I used to love watching them at the beacnh, walking back and forth, changing course to avoid obstacles (usually, my cousins and I chasing them), then quickly return to the water.
+This inspired me to come up with the wordplay of __Serious + Siri__, or  ___SIRIUS___.

 Watch [Demo](https://www.youtube.com/watch?v=jxUIX6JdJtk&ab_channel=MarlonBraga)